h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/developer/com/ncr/ATMMonitoring/handler/FileInDiskHandler.rst

 .. java:method:: public static void moveToFolder(List<String> files, String dir, boolean keepFile, boolean failsOnError) throws FileHandlerException
    :outertype: FileInDiskHandler

-   Execute a move operation ( if the keepFile param is false) or a copy (if the keepFile param is true) for the given files<br> This method calls {@link FileInDiskHandler#moveToFolder(String, String, boolean)}
+   Executes a move operation (if the keepFile param is false) or a copy (if the keepFile param is true) for the given files This method calls \ :java:ref:`FileInDiskHandler.moveToFolder(String,String,boolean)`\

    :param files: List of Strings with the full path of the files
    :param dir: String with the full path of the directory
-   :param keepFile: indicates if will execute a move operation ( removes the file after being copied) or just copy ( leaves the original).use :java:ref:`FileInDiskHandler.KEEP_FILE`, or :java:ref:`FileInDiskHandler.REMOVE_FILE`
+   :param keepFile: indicates if will execute a move operation (removes the file after being copied) or just copy (leaves the original).use \ :java:ref:`FileInDiskHandler.KEEP_FILE`\ , or \ :java:ref:`FileInDiskHandler.REMOVE_FILE`\
-   :param failsOnError: indicate if this method will throw an exception if can not obtain an :java:ref:`InputStream`. use :java:ref:`FileInDiskHandler.FAILS_ON_ERROR`, or :java:ref:`FileInDiskHandler.IGNORES_ERROR`
+   :param failsOnError: indicate if this method will throw an exception if can not obtain an \ :java:ref:`InputStream`\ . use \ :java:ref:`FileInDiskHandler.FAILS_ON_ERROR`\ , or \ :java:ref:`FileInDiskHandler.IGNORES_ERROR`\

 touch
 ^^^^^